 - 1. Effectiveness

 - 2. Efficiency

 - 3. Consistency

 - 4. Broader impact (economic, human health, environmental)

-In order to be able to conclude on Overall Proportionality of the different RMOs considered.
-The following pages outline this approach.
+In order to be able This leads to conclude on Overall Proportionality of the different RMOs considered, as outlined in t-

+The following pages outline this approach